 Name: Preferred teleph none(s):

-Address: City: ' State: Zip:
+Address: City · · State: Zip:

-Email Address: ' ı
+Email Address: • ı ı

 Check One: Troop Crew Ship Unit Number:

 Name of District: Name of Coun cil:

 Project Beneficiary (Na me of religious institu ition, school or commu

-Name: Prefe erred telephone(s):
+Name: Pre ferred telephone(s):

-Address: City: State: Zip:
+Address: City State: Zip:

-Email Address: ' l 1
+Email Address: I. 1

-Project Beneficiary Representa ative (Na ame of contact perso n for the project benefic
+Project Beneficiary Representativ ve (N) ame of contact perso n for the project benefic

-Name: erred telephone(s): 57 55711461 p0150 and project benton
+Name: • ferred telephone(s): are project sorion

-Address: City: State: Zip:
+Address: City : State: Zip:

-Email Address: · ·
+Email Address:

 cribe how funds will be raised:

-posed date the service project will be
+cribe how funds will be raised: posed date the service project will begin :

-posed date the service project will be posed dates for the fundraising efforts 3:
+cribe how funds will be raised: bosed date the service project will begin bosed dates for the fundraising efforts: :

-posed date the service project will be ? als, supplies, or tools, how will this be d one and who will do
+cribe how funds will be raised: posed date the service project will begin als, supplies, or tools, how will this be d one and who will do

-posed date the service project will be posed dates for the fundraising efforts I much money do you expect to raise ? als, supplies, or tools, how will this be d one and who will do
+cribe how funds will be raised: posed date the service project will begin posed dates for the fundraising efforts: much money do you expect to raise? als, supplies, or tools, how will this be d one and who will do

-posed date the service project will be posed dates for the fundraising efforts I much money do you expect to raise s: ? ations of money, materia
+cribe how funds will be raised: posed date the service project will begin posed dates for the fundraising efforts: much money do you expect to raise? ons of money, mater

-posed date the service project will be posed dates for the fundraising efforts much money do you expect to raise ople or companies are asked for don ations of money, material at a standard
+cribe how funds will be raised: cosed date the service project will begin cosed dates for the fundraising efforts: much money do you expect to raise? ople or companies are asked for donati ons of money, materi